PabloMatilla/IR2134/exam_ws/README.md

 ### Terminal

-e instructions for running several patrol and clean tasks in the command line.
+The instructions for running several patrol and clean tasks in the command line.
 ```
 docker exec -it rmf_library bash
 ```